Chakradharpur: Roadway

-This city is well connected by both road and rail.
-Ranchi, Chaibasa, Tatanagar and Rourkela and all neighbouring towns and villages are connected with roads.

-Railway
+Chakradharpur (CKP) is well-connected by roads and trains to nearby towns and cities.
+Tatanagar (Jamshedpur) is the closest, just 85 kilometers away by road and a quick 50-minute train ride.
+Ranchi, another important city, is about 114 kilometers away and takes around 1 hour and 40 minutes to reach by road.
+Rourkela is a bit farther, about 200 kilometers away and takes around 3 hours to reach by road.
+Chaibasa, the nearest town, is only 20 kilometers away and a short 20-minute drive, although there's no direct train service to it from CKP.

 Chakradharpur is one of the four divisional headquarters of the South Eastern Railway.
 The first rail line on Chakradharpur Division was opened on 22 January 1890 with the laying of the 72.25 mi long Purulia-Chakradharpur rail line.
 The rail network on the main trunk route passing through Chakradharpur division was completed on 18 February 1891 when the Goilkera-Jharsuguda section was opened.
 With the opening of this section the main line route of Bengal Nagpur Railway (BNR) was completed.
 The official opening ceremony of the main line from Asansol to Nagpur, presided over by the Viceroy of India, Lord Lansdowne, was held at Chakradharpur station on 3 March 1891.

 It is located on the Tatanagar–Bilaspur section of the Howrah-Nagpur-Mumbai line.
 Chakradharpur division serves the mineral and industrially rich areas of Jharkhand and Odisha.
 It is spread over East and West Singhbhum, Saraikela-Kharsawan, Simdega of Jharkhand and Jharsuguda, Keonjhar, Sundargarh and Mayurbhanj districts of Odisha.
 In this division lies the main corridor of freight and passenger traffic between eastern and western parts of the country.
 This region is aptly called the Heart of the South Eastern Railway.
 The development of the rail network in the area presently forming Chakradharpur division dates back to the original of the Bengal-Nagpur Railway, the precursor of the South Eastern Railway.
 The first rail line in the area serving Chakradharpur division was laid in 1890.
 Presently Chakradharpur division extends over a length of 741.705 route-km, of which 335.798 route-km are located over the state of Jharkhand and 405.907 km.
 The main line portion of the division extends over the Salgajhari-Jharsuguda portion covering a distance of 270.38 km.